UPDATED 8/10/21

 plate of brisket sliders

 Miss Lucille’s Cafe is another great option for a picnic lunch.
-Curbside pickup is available and you can order online.
 Everything’s great, but Willie’s brisket sliders are our absolute favorites.
 They’re ah-maz-ing.

 Photo by Lindsay Ferrier